Point of Sale

 A loyalty program like a rewards program often entitles customers to freebies or discounts after reaching certain milestones in points earned or dollars spent.
 Once they’ve conducted enough transactions or surpassed that spending threshold, the customer earns some sort of reward – a coupon, discount, or free item are common.
 Their incentives are clear, and they’re only achievable in the long term, making them among the most effective loyalty programs for small businesses.

 Square POS and Online has a built-in customer loyalty program that tracks sales and repeat customers in one place.
-Other POS and e-commerce systems like Shopify, Clover, BigCommerce, and WooCommerce have loyalty program apps you can integrate with.
+Other POS and e-commerce systems like Shopify, Clover, BigCommerce, and WooCommerce have loyalty program apps you can integrate with such as LoyalZoo that help automate your loyalty program.

 Your storefront’s appearance is an extension of your brand.
 Creating a space that reflects your brand identity through colors, fonts, brand voice, and more reinforces your company’s mission and vision, and more importantly, acts as a conduit to communicate the brand values discussed earlier in this guide.
 Does your brand call for a more edgy, punk-ish vibe, or are you all about comfy couches in soothing colors?
 Your brand identity can shape this setup.